maximumstock/hexsales-api/docs/md/v1/index.md

 GET `/v1/stats/pricelist`

 Returns a collection of summary data for each article for each currency.
 Basically it is like `/v1/articles/:uuid/summaries` but for all articles and for different timespans at once.
 Ideally you want to use this to calculate prices of decks/collections of articles.
+The current timespans are 1, 2, 3, 6, 7, 8, 13, 14, 15 and 30 days.

 Example: [`/v1/stats/pricelist`](/v1/stats/pricelist) (excerpt)